SOC 101 T1:Principles of Sociology 3 sem. hrs.

 Increasing one's knowledge of death, dying and bereavement is embarking on a journey of personal discovery.
 The course combines a comprehensive interdisciplinary study from health care, the humanities, and social/behavioral sciences.
 Focuses on, but is not limited to, how socialization influences the way people relate to death, dying, bereavement; historical and cross-cultural perspectives; options for delivering care to terminally ill persons; ethical questions pertaining to informed consent, euthanasia, definitions of death, medical directives, organ donation, suicide, physician assisted euthanasia; psychological factors of grief; the rites and ceremonies of grief; lifespan perspectives, impact of the legal system.
-Next offered Fall 2018.
+Next offered Fall 2018 and Fall 2019.

 SOC 309 H1:Corrections 3 sem. hrs.